 Here’s the story of Bjarke.

-And rushing into a rescue can make you both victims.
+Rushing into a rescue can make both of you victims.

 Also, in the level 3 of scuba diving courses, you’ll learn how to deal with dive emergencies using a variety of techniques and skills.